micmog/LaserbeamFoam/tutorials/laserbeamFoam/LPBF_small/README.md

 ## 📚 Overview of LPBF

 Laser Powder Bed Fusion (LPBF) is an additive manufacturing process in which a laser selectively melts and fuses metal powder in a layer-by-layer manner.
 Compared to conventional manufacturing techniques, LPBF offers advantages such as rapid prototyping, the production of geometrically complex components, and reduced lead times.
 However, the melt pool dynamics occur over extremely short temporal and spatial scales, making experimental observation difficult.
-Validated numerical models provide a means to analyse these phenomena and aid in the development of process–structure–property relationships for ...
+Validated numerical models provide a means to analyse these phenomena and aid in the development of process–structure–property relationships for consistent, high-quality manufacturing.

 ---